Syrian-Open-Source/.github/guides/CONTRIBUTING.md

  - Body:
    - brief of your work
    - used technologies
-   - server requirement if your project can deploy as a demo
+   - server requirement if your project can be deployed as a demo
    - full description of your work
    - github link if exists